jamesplease/stock-market-data/guides/calculating-inflation.md

 ### Example

-From the dataset, we can see that the CPI in January, 1971 was 12.46.
-The CPI for January, 2018 was 49.28.
+From the data, we can see that the CPI in January 1971 was 12.46, and the CPI in January 2018 was 49.28.

-Placing these values into the equation from above, we can see that:
+Placing these values into the equation from above, we can compute the inflation in this period of time:

 ```
 inflation = endCpi / startCpi